This is a self-made, heavily customized, router for personal and professional purposes (good or bad intentions matter not!).

 JTAG connector mod

 This next mod is very similar to the previous one, although the photos don't make it much justice (sorry for that).
 It is a JTAG connector on the board that is connected to the custom PCB on the back of the router and exposes the testing points for easy debugging.
 I don't use JTAG but it is convenient to have it right there just in case.
+The JTAG points, at least in revision C, can be found at label JP2 located at the bottom left of the board.

 This mod uses a 2-row x 5-pin (10 pins) DuPont male header.
 The matching 10-pin DuPont female connector is plugged to the header with each individual wire going back to the custom PCB, which will be covered next.